owhite/Arduino-PID-control/README.md

 # Arduino-PID-control

-This is a project to utilize the arduino PID library to run a dc motor, and then graph the results of the motor response using python's pyplot.

-The [arduino playground](http://playground.arduino.cc/Code/PIDLibrary) page for the PID library.

-Installation and usage of python as well as pyplot is left up to you.

 Imagine you wanted to move a use a DC motor and get that thing to rotate to a specific position.

 You hook up the motor to your to arduino using an L298 motor driver ([example](http://www.instructables.com/id/Control-DC-and-stepper-motors-with-L298N-Dual-Moto/)).
 Speed of the motor is controlled by the stupidly easy [PWM methods](https://www.arduino.cc/en/Tutorial/PWM).
 The PWM settings is guided manually to move using a potentiometer.